boschglobal/dse.modelc/doc/content/docs/arch/topology/index.md

 ### Stacked Sequential Co-Sim

-> Note: This is a future/planned development.

 Characteristics:

 * Single Process - Sequential execution of models within a single process using the __ModelC__ model runtime.
 Performance limited by CPU clock speed.
-* Co-Simulation - Sequential-Co-Simulation resulting in _no_ phase shift _between_ the stacked models.
+* Co-Simulation - Sequential Co-Simulation resulting in _no_ phase shift of scalar signals exchanged _between_ models in the stack.
-* Limited deployment - Used to compose models from several "component" models where the resultant model does not exhibit phase shift between its input and output signals for any simulation step.
+* Limited deployment - Used to compose models from several "component" models where the resultant model does not exhibit phase shift between its input and output scalar signals for any simulation step.

 #### Sequence Diagram